jennomics/WorkflowPaper/figures/Screenshot 2014-06-14 09.07.1/caption.md

-Figure.
+Figure 2.
 A model phylogenetic tree showing nodes, branches and taxa